 The Link Between LEMS and Cancer

-The benefits of earlier diagnosis of Lambert-Eaton myasthenic syndrome (LEMS) include limiting disability along with the loss of muscle function, mobility, and quality of life for patients.
+The benefits of earlier diagnosis of Lambert-Eaton myasthenic syndrome (LEMS) include limiting disability along with loss of muscle function, mobility, and quality of life for patients.
 But for more than half of patients afflicted with LEMS, the benefits of diagnosis are often even more significant.3,4

 In this section, we’ll present clinical and practical information that will help you better understand the relationship between these two diseases and how you can use these insights to improve clinical outcomes for your patients.